 In conclusion, to respond to the question, whether high potentials must have a clear career vision.
 Yes, I think part of the being a high potential is about thinking consciously about the career and being connected to the notion that a career vision is more than focusing on achieving objective career success.
 And also no, I think an employee can be considered a high potential and not yet have a clear view on the career.
 In those cases, it is useful for a manager to rattle the fundamentals of the career vision of these employees a little.
 If the career vision is not sound yet, maybe the person should be offered some time to reflect a little more before being pushed forward in high leadership positions or be prepared for a specific role that closes future doors.

-Contact us if you want to know more about our evidence-based tools for individual career development and talent management.
+Contact us if you want to know more about the Career Fitness Profiler.